sacreations/whatsapp-bot/README.md

 ### AI Auto-Reply

 The bot uses Google Gemini AI to provide intelligent responses to user messages.
+It is designed to give direct, confident answers for factual and real-time queries, using web search or Wikipedia when needed.
+The bot avoids unnecessary disclaimers and provides the best available answer based on current information.

 To enable:

 1. Get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
 2. Add your API key to the `config.env` file: